Longshore drift: Early observations

 Erosion of coasts and sediment transport was known in ancient times, mostly in those parts of the world where dramatic changes of shores take place.
 However, these early observations were largely anecdotal.
 Fishermen, sailors and locals would note that sand and gravel seemingly "moved" down the beaches; they didn't fully understand the mechanics, however.
 Because of the general scientific knowledge, this was an interesting but somewhat misunderstood phenomenon.

 19th century: first scientific studies

 The systematic investigation into the coast processes, including those responsible for longshore drift, began in the mid-1800s when scientists tried to explain the processes of sediment movement along coasts.
-Among the first of such theories were those proposed by a French engineer, Jean-Baptiste Fourier, and a British geologist, Robert Mallet.
+Among the first of such theories were those proposed by a French engineer, Jean-Baptiste Fourier, and an Irish geologist, Robert Mallet.
 They studied wave action and sediment transport; however, at that time, the term "longshore drift" was not yet coined.
 Instead, the principal focus was to understand the processes of waves and their impact on the resuspension and movement of sand and pebbles.
 The subject was of primary importance because it helped to explain the morphological features of any coast.
 However, while much is covered, the complete significance of such mechanisms was yet to be fully realised.